Dr Helen Buttery

 Helen has also carried out trials of the 3D-Var assimilation of Doppler radial winds in the Met Office Numerical Weather Prediction models.
 Doppler radar measurements are currently available at four radar stations in the South of the UK (Chenies, Clee Hill, Cobbacombe and Dean Hill) and two radar stations in Scotland (Drium-A-Starraig and Hill of Dudwick).
-They provide radial wind observations out to a maximum radius of 100 km at various elevations (the exact elevations vary with radar station, but they are all between 1 and 9 degrees).
+They provide radial wind observations out to a maximum radius of 100 km at various elevations (the exact elevations vary with radar station, but they are all between one and nine degrees).
 Observations are provided every one degree azimuthally and every 600-metre radially, every five minutes, and thus give radial wind measurements with high spatial and temporal resolution.
 It is hoped that assimilation of this data will improve the local representation of wind velocity and therefore also the location of convergence/divergence and hence of local rain features, and it is thus very important for high-resolution nowcasting and short-range forecasting.
 The trialling Helen carried out, with assimilation of the data once every three hours and thinned to the UM grid (4 km), has shown an overall neutral impact in forecast skill, but, importantly, an improvement in precipitation location.